Brightspace/bmx/README.md

 3. writes the new AWS credentials to your AWS .credentials file, and
 4. reruns the AWS CLI command.

-See example usage below for an example.
+See usage below for an example.

 ## System Requirements